tc39/notes/es6/2012-09/sept-20.md

 new MyArray(4, 8, 15, 16, 23, 42).iterator();
 ```
-…returns a generator instance that will have generator methods
+...returns a generator instance that will have generator methods

 MM: Take a care to expose the APIs that you expect to expose.